 Ryerson has internal grant opportunities that can help jumpstart your research program and provide you with initial research findings from which you can build a larger project when applying to external granting agencies.

 CIHR, NSERC, and SSHRC all offer multi-year grants that are designed to provide an operational budget for your research program.

 These grants are traditionally your first focus for external funding, providing opportunities for early career researchers, and can also support your academic research throughout your career.

 Collaborating with partners allows you to expand the scope and impact of your research.
 All of the Tri-Council agencies provide various funding opportunities to help researchers meet and work with new partners.

-To access a database of potential partners, create a COS PIVOT account, external link.
+To access a database of potential partners, create a COS PIVOT account, external link, opens in new window.